On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

 The definition above is motivated by algorithmic-fairness problems, where one typically tries to design models producing the same distributions of outputs across distinct protected groups.
 We detail this connection in \cref{sec:parity}.

-In contrast to the set of transport maps, which became more apprehensible due to its key role in the intensely-studied optimal-transport theory, the set of equalizing maps lacks basic insights.
+In contrast to the set of transport maps, which became more apprehensible due to its key role in the intensely studied optimal-transport theory, the set of equalizing maps lacks basic insights.
 Let us begin the clarification by presenting trivial facts.

 \begin{proposition}[basic properties] For any $P,Q \in \mathcal{P}(\R^d)$, \begin{enumerate} \item[(i)] $\mathcal{E}(P,Q) = \mathcal{E}(Q,P)$; \item[(ii)] if $P=Q$, then $\mathcal{E}(P,Q) = \G$; \item[(iii)] $\mathcal{E}(P,Q) \neq \emptyset$, as it contains in particular all the constant functions; \item[(iv)] for any $f \in \mathcal{E}(P,Q)$, $\psi \circ f \in \mathcal{E}(P,Q)$ for any measurable $\psi : \R^p \to \R^p$.\footnote{It directly follows from (iv) that $\mathcal{E}(P,Q)$ is path connected for any $P,Q \in \mathcal{P}(\R^d)$.} \end{enumerate} \end{proposition}